-To unlock the difference in flavor between Arabica and Robusta coffee, we can start by talking about the chemical components in the beans of each coffee variety, such as fats, sugars, and acids, here are The main groups of substances responsible for the taste of coffee after roasting.
+To unlock the difference in flavor between Arabica and Robusta coffee, we can start by talking about the chemical components in the beans of each coffee variety, such as fats, sugars, and acids; here are The main groups of substances responsible for the taste of coffee after roasting.

 Sugars and Lipids

 However, Robusta with low oil content (10-11.5%) offers better crema stability in espresso blends.
-Because the iridescent golden foam – considered the standard of Espresso, is the result of small CO2 bubbles dissolved with fat droplets (and many other organic compounds) in water.
+Because the iridescent golden foam – considered the standard of Espresso, is the result of tiny CO2 bubbles dissolved with fat droplets (and many other organic compounds) in water.
 But, too much fat foam will quickly disintegrate.
 Therefore, the combination of Robusta and Arabica gives a much higher quality of Espresso extract.

 CGA and Caffeine

 Due to the bitterness in coffee in general, which is mainly determined by the two main ingredients, Caffeine and Chlorogenic Acid (CGA) – And because Robusta contains twice as much caffeine and CGA, Robusta coffee beans will be much more bitter than Arabica.
 Robusta’s high levels of Caffeine and CGA help it fight diseases and fungi that thrive in hot, humid climates, such as coffee rust and berry disease.
-So Robusta’s strong resistance makes it easier to grow, but less flavorful and cheaper than Arabica.
+So Robusta’s strong resistance makes it easier to grow but less flavorful and cheaper than Arabica.

 Although it failed to bring the preferred flavors to the coffee industry.
 But Robusta’s real mission lies not in its taste, but in its genome; Robusta’s victory lies in the fact that it has produced the Timor Hybrid coffee tree – the result of this natural hybridization that has given Arabica the world’s first rust resistant genome.

-Robusta is always underrated than Arabica
+Robusta is always more underrated than Arabica